aralroca/aralroca.com/posts/html-node-streaming.md

 We have also talked about [parse-html-stream](https://github.com/aralroca/parse-html-stream), a small library that I have recently put in open-source so that anyone can use it.

-On a final note, the web was invented to stream hypermedia (HTML) and after using JSON and a lot of client code over the last years, I hope to see more [Hypermedia-Driven applications](https://htmx.org/essays/hypermedia-driven-applications/) available to make life easier for developers and make websites lighter with almost no JavaScript code, so I see great promise for the future of HTML streaming beyond the initial load.
+On a final note, the web was invented to transfer hypermedia (HTML) and after using JSON and a lot of client code over the last years, I hope to see more [Hypermedia-Driven applications](https://htmx.org/essays/hypermedia-driven-applications/) available to make life easier for developers and make websites lighter with almost no JavaScript code, so I see great promise for the future of HTML streaming beyond the initial load.

 ## References